sovity/dataspace-portal/docs/product/user-documentation/Administration and Support.md

 When clicking the link, the user will be asked to set a password for their account and to set up two-factor authentication.

 ## Dashboard & Reporting

+{% hint style="info" %} By default this functionality is disabled.
+If you would like to activate this section, please contact your relevant DSPortal contact or the sovity team. {% endhint %}

 The Dashboard provides an overview over the current status of central Data Space Components as well as the organization's connectors.
 Also, it is possible to download reports about connectors, data offers and system stability from here.